gravitational/teleport/rfd/0124-plugin-secrets.md

 spec:
   credentials:
     # Only one of these credential types must be defined at a time.
 All values in this
-    # are string literals and not file locations.
+    # are string literals and not file locations, though its up to the plugin how
+    # to interpret the value of the literal.
     api_token: example-token
     basic_auth:
       username: example-user